Lagare24/flood-prediction-project/README.md

 3. For each model, you'll see:
    - Input values used
-   - Prediction (Flood/No Flood)
+   - Prediction (Low/Medium/High Risk)
-   - Probability of flood
+   - Risk probabilities or scores

 ### Using Models in Your Code